BartJanBoverhof/Masterthesis/pipeline/README.md

 ## Still to add:
 - Automate transformer such that it iterates over, and transforms for all respondents.
 (Look into `list_fies_recursively`)
+- When doing so take notice of automation of the person iterator in windows creation.